jonpas/SigProc/README.md

-# FERI-DronePrep
+# FERI-DroneSigProc

-Preparation for Drone project in second and third year at FERI.
+Signal Processing for Drone project at Signals and Images (slo.
+Signali in Slike).